aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 `id` field from the JSON output - (just above the `info` field) - it will be referred to as `$aiven_sp_id` later.

-If this fails with the error \"When using this permission, the backing application of the service principal being created must in the local tenant\" then your account does not have the correct permissions.
-Please use an account with at least the **Application administrator** role assigned.
+If this fails with the error "When using this permission, the backing application of the service principal being created must in the local tenant" then your account does not have the correct permissions.
+Use an account with at least the **Application administrator** role assigned.

 ### 8. create a custom role for the Aiven application object